Espresso Brownies

 FAQ

 To cut seriously fudgy brownies without making a mess, they must be removed from the baking pan when completely cooled.
-For each slice, you make, dip your knife into a container of hot water and dry with a paper towel before cutting.
+For each slice, you make, dip your knife into a container of hot water and dry it with a paper towel before cutting.
 The hot metal of your knife will make perfectly neat slices of Espresso Brownies.

 My Espresso Brownies are made using instant espresso powder for the coffee flavor.
 Instant coffee powder contains slightly less caffeine than regular coffee due to the dehydration process in which it is made.
 However, if you are sensitive to caffeine but still want the coffee flavor, try swapping the instant espresso powder with a decaffeinated version.

 I use a strong instant coffee powder to provide maximum coffee flavor in my Espresso Brownies.
 However, these fudgy brownies contain a lot of chocolate too.
-You’ll find they taste like the best mocha latte you’ve ever had but in brownie form.
+You’ll find they taste like the best mocha latte you’ve ever had, but in brownie form.

 Serving Suggestions